-- The JythonMusic software described in Manaris and Brown5 was used to convert a data series into MIDI commands and drive a synthesizer.
-That means the concepts and terms we use to convert data to music are: - Pitch: One of 128 frequencies (spanning 10.75 octaves, from 8.18 Hz [C-1] 12.54 kHz [G9]), with Middle C (C4, 261.63 Hz) roughly in the middle at position 60.
-Twenty one pitches are added below the lowest note on the piano and 19 pitches above the highest note.
-A range of only 128 values is small compared to the linear range of many solar and geophysical data sets.
-It is also small compared to the pitch discrimination of human ears.
-Untrained humans can discern pitch changes of $\gtrsim 1\%$, so at least 12800 pitches would be necessary to resolve that frequency range.
-However, the MIDI standard allows limited microtones at that spacing.
-JPEG images have pixel values ranging from 0-255 (either in separate channels or through a color table), so we have only half of the range in pitches.
-Transforming the data into logarithms also reduces the range from orders of magnitude to small enough to sonify. - Duration: The lengths of pitches and rests (periods of time without any sound) are specified with a floating point number that can vary from 0 (no time) to 4 (corresponds to a whole note) and longer.
-They are relative to the tempo of the piece, increasing the tempo proportionally reduces the duration of all pitches and rests.
-Tempo is specified by the number of beats per minute (bpm), where a quarter note (QN in JythonMusic) is one beat. - Loudness: The loudness (also called the dynamics or MIDI velocity) is set by an integer in the range 0 (silent) to 127 (very, very loud).
-As the range of sound pressure level varies from 0 dB (threshold of hearing) to 120 dB (threshold of pain), the loudness maps to a change of roughly one per dB.
-The response of human ears to loudness variations strongly varies from one person to another and with frequency.
-The least noticeable change in loudness also varies with frequency, but a reasonable value is 0.4 dB.6 This corresponds to a 5% change in pressure and is easily accommodated by the 128 possible values.
-We only use loudness to weight the various datasets.
-It is also possible to encode information in the loudness, such as a longer duration being louder, but we do not present such cases here.
+The JythonMusic software described in Manaris and Brown was used to convert a data series into MIDI commands and drive a synthesizer.
+The concepts and terms we use to convert data to music are:

+• Pitch: One of 128 frequencies (spanning 10.75 octaves of the 12-tone equal-tempered scale), 89 from 8.18 Hz $[C{-1}] - 12.54$ kHz $[G_9]$ ), with Middle C (C4, 261.63 Hz) roughly in the 90 middle at position 60.
+Twenty one pitches are added below the lowest note on the piano 91 and 19 pitches above the highest note.
+A range of only 128 values is small compared to the 92 linear range of many solar and geophysical data sets.
+It is also small compared to the pitch 93 discrimination of human ears.
+Untrained humans can discern pitch changes of $\approx 0.3\%$ , so 94 roughly 43000 pitches would be necessary to resolve that frequency range.
+However, the 95 MIDI standard only allows limited microtones at that spacing.
+Images encoded with the 96 Joint Photographic Experts Group (JPEG) algorithm have pixel values ranging from 0- 97 255 (either in separate channels or through a color table), so we have only half of the range 98 in pitches.
+Transforming data that varies by several orders of magnitude into logarithms 99 can compress the range to small enough to sonify.
+100 pitches and rests are heard.
+Tempo is specified by the number of beats per minute (bpm); where a quarter note (QN in JythonMusic) is one beat.
+Durations are relative to the tempo of the piece, increasing the tempo proportionally reduces the duration of all pitches and rests.